zpaolo11x/Arcadeflow/README.md

 - 'SS Password' : Enter your screenscraper.fr password

 *MAME Data Files*
-- '!
-History.dat !' : History.dat location.
+- 'History.dat' : History.dat location.
-- '!
-History.xml !' : History.xml location for MAME.
+- 'History.xml' : History.xml location for MAME.
-- '!
-Command.dat !' : Command.dat location for MAME.
+- 'Command.dat' : Command.dat location for MAME.
-- '!
-Bestgames.ini !' : Bestgames.ini location for MAME.
+- 'Bestgames.ini' : Bestgames.ini location for MAME.
-- '!
-Process MAME files !' : Process and convert all the MAME files
+- 'Process MAME files' : Process and convert all the MAME files

 *ES XML Import*
 - 'Import XML data for all romlists' : If you specify a RetroPie xml path into emulator import_extras field you can build the romlist based on those data